 Two brothers, Milton and Richard Henry, who were associates of Malcolm X, formed an organization called the Malcolm X Society, which was devoted to the creation of an independent black nation within the United States.
 Milton and Richard subsequently changed their names to Gaidi Obadele and Imari Abubakari Obadele, respectively.
-The brothers organized a meeting of 500 militant black nationalists in Detroit, Michigan in 1968.
+The brothers organized a meeting of 500 black nationalists in Detroit, Michigan in 1968.
+Exiled former North Carolina NAACP leader Robert Williams was chose as the first Presideint of the Republic of New Africa.
 The group wrote a declaration of independence and established the Republic of New Africa.
 The group anticipated that the U.S. would reject their demands and made plans for armed resistance and a prolonged guerilla war.

 Both federal and local governments reacted to the RNA with suspicion, and had violent conflicts with the RNA.
 The RNA was a target of the Federal Bureau of Investigation’s (FBI) COINTELPRO, its antiradical program of surveillance, disruption, and subversion.
 Detroit police raided the RNA’s first anniversary conference in 1969 and one police officer was killed during the raid.
 Three RNA members were acquitted of any crimes in this incident.
 Police in Jackson, Mississippi raided RNA headquarters, and another police officer was killed.
 Eleven RNA members, including founder Imari Obadele were arrested and convicted for assault, murder, and sedition.
 Three other members, while driving to RNA headquarters, killed a police officer in New Mexico who had pulled their car over.
 They subsequently hijacked a plane and escaped to Cuba.